razerofficial/CChromaEditor/README.md

 <a name="PluginUpdateFrameName"></a>
 **PluginUpdateFrameName**

-Updates the `frameIndex` of the `Chroma` animation and sets the `duration` (in seconds).
+Update the `frameIndex` of the `Chroma` animation referenced by name and sets the `duration` (in seconds).
 The `color` is expected to be an array of the dimensions for the `deviceType/device`.
 The `length` parameter is the size of the `color` array.
 For `EChromaSDKDevice1DEnum` the array size should be `MAX LEDS`.
 For `EChromaSDKDevice2DEnum` the array size should be `MAX ROW` times `MAX COLUMN`.
+Keys are populated only for EChromaSDKDevice2DEnum::DE_Keyboard and EChromaSDKDevice2DEnum::DE_KeyboardExtended.
+Keys will only use the EChromaSDKDevice2DEnum::DE_Keyboard `MAX_ROW` times `MAX_COLUMN` keysLength.
 Returns the animation id upon success.
 Returns negative one upon failure.

 ```C++
 // DLL Interface